Buying a foreclosure or REO property in

 What's an REO?

-REO's or Real Estate Owned are properties that have completed the foreclosure process which the bank or mortage company presently holds.
+REO's or Real Estate Owned are homes that have been foreclosed upon and are presently possessed by the bank or mortgage company.
 This is different than real estate up for foreclosure auction.
-When buying a property during a foreclosure sale, you must pay at least the loan balance plus any interest and other fees added during the foreclosure process.
-The buyer must also be willing to pay with cash in hand.
-And on top of all that, you'll receive the property totally as is.
-That might comprise existing liens and even current tenants that may require removal.
+When buying a property during a foreclosure sale, you must pay at least the loan balance plus any interest and other fees accumulated during the foreclosure process.
+You must also be able to pay with cash in hand.
+Finally, you'll accept the property entirely as is.
+That possibly will consist of standing liens and even current residents that may require eviction.

-A REO, conversely, is a much cleaner and attractive option.
-The REO property did not find a buyer during foreclosure auction.
-Now the bank owns it.
-The lender will see to the elimination of tax liens, evict occupants if needed and generally plan for the issuance of a title insurance policy to the buyer at closing.
-Do be aware that REOs may be exempt from typical disclosure requirements.
-For instance, in Calfornia, banks do not have to give a Transfer Disclosure Statement, a document that normally requires sellers to disclose any defects they are knowledgeable of.
+A REO, on the other hand, is a much neater and attractive option.
+The REO property was unable to find a buyer during foreclosure auction.
+The lender now owns it.
+The bank will handle the elimination of tax liens, evict occupants if needed and generally organize for the issuance of a title insurance policy to the buyer at closing.
+Note that REOs may be exempt from standard disclosure requirements.
+For example, in California, banks are not required to give a Transfer Disclosure Statement, a document that typically requires sellers to reveal any defects of which they are informed.

 Is an REO in Annapolis a bargain?

-It is occasionally assumed that any REO must be a steal and an opportunity for easy money.
+It's frequently though that any REO must be a bargain and an opportunity for easy money.
 This isn't necessarily true.
-You have to be cautious about buying a REO if your intent is to make money off of it.
-While it's true that the bank is typically anxious to sell it quickly, they are also strongly interested to get as much as they can for it.
-When pondering the value of a REO, you need to look closely at comparable sales in the neighborhood and be sure to take into account the time and cost of any repairs or remodeling needed to prepare the house for resale.
-The bargains with money making potential exist, and many people do very well buying and selling foreclosures.
-But there are also many REO's that are not good buys and may lose money.
+You have to be very careful about buying a REO if your intent is to make money off of it.
+While it's true that the bank is often anxious to sell it fast, they are also strongly interested to get as much as they can for it.
+When considering the value of a REO, you need to look closely at comparable sales in the neighborhood and be sure to take into account the time and cost of any repairs or remodeling needed to prepare the house for resale.
+The bargains with money making potential exist, and many people do very well buying foreclosures.
+However there are also many REO's that are not good buys and may lose money.

-Most mortgage companies have a REO department that you'll work with in buying a REO property from them.
-Normally the REO department will use a listing agent to get their REO properties listed on the local MLS.
-Prior to making your offer, you'll want to contact either the listing agent or REO department at the bank and learn as much as you can about what they know concerning the condition of the property and what their process is for taking offers.
-Since banks usually sell REO properties "as is", it's often prudent to include an inspection contingency in your offer that gives you time to check for unknown damage and retract the offer if you find it.
+Most lenders have a REO department that you'll work with when buying a REO property from them.
+Usually the REO department will use a listing agent to get their REO properties listed on the local MLS.
+Prior to making your offer, you'll want to contact either the listing agent or REO department at the bank and learn as much as you can about what they know regarding the condition of the property and what their process is for getting offers.
+Since banks typically sell REO properties "as is", you may want to include an inspection contingency in your offer that gives you time to check for unseen damage and retract the offer if you find it.

-As with making any offer on real estate, your offer may be more attractive if you can include documentation of your ability to pay, such as a pre-approval letter from a lender.
+As with making any offer on real estate, providing documentation of your ability to pay may make your offer more attractive, such as a pre-approval letter from a lender.
 Once you've submitted your offer, you can expect the bank to counter offer.
-At this point it will be your choice whether to accept their counter, or submit another counter offer.
-Understand, you'll be dealing with a process that most likely involves multiple people at the bank, and they don't work evenings or weekends.
-It's quite common for the process of offers and counter offers to take days or even weeks.
+From there it will be your decision whether to accept their counter, or offer a counter to the counter offer.
+Be aware, you'll be contending with a process that most likely involves a group of people at the bank, and they don't work evenings or weekends.
+It's typical for the process of offers and counter offers to take days or even weeks.